Menu

 Nature Connection

-My parents found joy spending time with family and friends in nature.
-They worked in the garden and went on frequent camping trips to the beach or mountains.
-Because of the large amount of time that I spent outside, trees became my canopy and the subject of my fiber art.
+Because of the large amount of time that I spent outside when growing up, trees became my canopy and the subject of my fiber art.
 I love walking outside & collecting leaves, then bringing them back inside to my amazing art studio to make botanical contact prints.
 My art loft has huge windows… it’s like living in a treehouse overlooking a mountain full of life.
-My love of nature has a compelling influence on my fiber art.
 One of my favorite things to do is to sit on my front porch and hand sew while watching wildlife, the breeze moving leaves and the sun filtering through the trees.
 I also enjoy gardening and I’m experimenting with growing plants and learning about invasive species for botanical contact prints.

 Debbie Gebbie, Fiber Artist; MS, Child & Family Studies